FlibioStudio/EconomyLiteDocs/configuration.md

 `modules.loan.max-loan-balance` **-** The maximum loan balance a player can have at any given time.

+`modules.loan.debtor-perms` **-** A list of permissions a person with an active loan will be given or denied.

 ### Message Configuration

 The message configuration file is called `messages.conf`.
 It is used to customize every message sent be EconomyLite.
 To